About the Program

 Accommodation & Meals

-Volunteers on the Early Childhood Education program in Arusha are accommodated in a modern, comfortable, safe and secure hostel run by our local partner in the Sakina neighbourhood of Arusha, just 25mins walk into the centre of town - or a short ride on the ubiquitous motorbikes or Dala Dala (minibuses).
+Volunteers on the Childcare program in Arusha are accommodated in a modern, comfortable, safe and secure hostel run by our local partner in the Sakina neighbourhood of Arusha, just 25mins walk into the centre of town - or a short ride on the ubiquitous motorbikes or Dala Dala (minibuses).

 Volunteers are provided two meals per day at the hostel.
 A cook prepares vegetables, pancakes, eggs and fruit for breakfast.
 Dinner will be international as your hosts cook both Tanzanian and Western food.